How much is your case worth?Get a free case evaluation

 Every Vehicle Model and Type Has Certain Premium Rate

-Of course, you all know that sports cars need more expensive insurance policies than a van, but insurance companies will not tell you the exact numbers.
-In general, it is true that attractive, sporty, luxurious car with a turbocharged engine will go very quickly on the road, and it increases the risk of accidents, but this is not always true considering the discounts for safety features, security features, mileage (especially when you drive it less), etc. Auto insurance companies have a specific system to know the premium for all car models you can buy, based on the system rating by ISO (Insurance Service Office).
+Of course, sports cars need more expensive insurance policies than a van or regular car, but insurance companies will not tell you the exact numbers.
+In general, it is true that an attractive, sporty, luxurious car with a turbocharged engine will go very quickly on the road, and it increases the risk of accidents, but this is not always true considering the discounts for safety features, security features, mileage (especially when you drive it less), etc. Auto insurance companies have a specific system to know the premium for all car models you can buy, based on the system rating by ISO (Insurance Service Office).
 Every type of car is rated from 3 to 27; a higher number means a higher premium.
-Insurance Service Office says that it will not release the rating system for publication because its clients are insurance companies.
+ISO says that it will not release the rating system for publication because its clients are insurance companies.

 People are always interested to see insurance companies reduce the premium fee to attract potential customers.
 It is indeed one of the best things customers get from the competition in the market, but your insurer can increase the price right away after you file your first claim.
 The industry standard is to increase premium fee up to 40% of the base rate after a first-at-fault accident.
 With the help of an online car insurance calculator, you get a base rate of $500, your premium increases by $200.
 Some companies have different rules, but there is always a big chance your premium will go up after the first-at-fault claim.
 Some insurers offer “first-accident forgiveness,” meaning your first actual claim will not affect the premium at all, but the variable and requirement for eligibility can be different from company to company.
 You should ask your insurer if such discount is available and how to qualify for it.